Studying online (if an online offering is shown below)

 Description

 This unit increases students' awareness and critical thinking skills related to a diverse range of ethical dilemmas.
 The unit is designed to arm students with thinking skills and knowledge in ethics to enable them to respond in respectful ways in the workplace and in their personal lives to a variety of ethical issues.
-As such, this is a multidisciplinary unit involving Philosophy; Animal Biology; Anatomy, Physiology and Human Biology; History; and Pharmacology across three faculties of this University (Faculty of Arts, Business, Law and Education; Faculty of Science; and Faculty of Health and Medical Sciences).
+As such, this is a multidisciplinary unit involving Philosophy; Animal Biology; Anatomy and Human Biology; History of Health Science; and Pharmacology across four schools of this University (School of Humanities, School of Agriculture and Environment, School of Human Sciences, and School of Biomedical Sciences).
 Teaching in Philosophy includes different approaches to ethical theory and the code of ethics relating to various fields of study or professions.
-Humans interact with animals in a range of areas including research, teaching, as pets and livestock.
 Animal Biology explores animal ethics and welfare using current dilemmas such as genetically modified animals, the use of animals in research, farming systems and entertainment industries.
-Teaching in Anatomy, Physiology and Human Biology highlights issues involving human reproduction.
-History focusses on issues such as war, tyrannicide and whistleblowing.
-Pharmacology explores issues such as drug discovery, development, marketing and use in developed and developing nations.
-Guest speakers also contribute to occasional lectures in the unit.
-It is envisaged that such speakers offer a life and/or workplace view on current ethical dilemmas.
-Speakers are selected from across the University and surrounding areas.
-Visitors from interstate or overseas may also be invited to contribute in this manner.
+Anatomy and Human Biology highlights issues involving human reproduction.
+History of Health Science focusses on issues such as scientific fraud and whistleblowing.
+Pharmacology takes a global approach to drug discovery, development, marketing, and use.
+Ethical issues for low and middle income countries in comparison with richer nations are emphasised.

 Credit